 I may not have been around the world yet, but I’ve already gained plenty of the unforgettable and valuable lessons that travelling has to offer.
-Since a young age, I’d always been exposed to the things that were happening around the world via the TV.
-Now I’ve realised that seeing (through a glass screen) just isn’t enough.
-I want to travel to see and experience things for myself.
+From a young age, I’ve always been exposed to world news, animals. places, people, and cultures via the television.
+Now I’ve realised that learning (through a glass screen) just isn’t enough for me.
+I want to travel to see and experience some of the things I see on the television myself.
 Here’s my favourite quote by Saint Augustine:

 The world is a book, and those who do not travel read only a page.